AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 **OCR Pool Size:** The pool size of the PaperCaptureService that PDF Generator uses for OCR.
 The default value of this setting (recommended for single-processor systems) is 3, which you can increase on multi-processor systems.
 This setting is valid only on Windows systems.

-**Fallback Font Family For HTML To PDF Conversions:** The name of the font family to use in PDF documents when the font used in the original HTML is not available to the AEM forms server.
+**Fallback Font Family For HTML To PDF Conversions:** The name of the font family to use in PDF documents when the font used in the original HTML is not available to the AEM Forms Server.
 Specify a font family if you expect to convert HTML pages that use unavailable fonts.
 For example, pages authored in regional languages could use unavailable fonts.

 **Retry Logic for Native Conversions** Governs PDF generation retries if the first attempt at conversion has failed: